falcon71/kln90b/README.md

 in [HEvents.ts](https://github.com/falcon71/kln90b/blob/main/kln90b/HEvents.ts).
 A
 few [LVars](https://github.com/falcon71/kln90b/blob/main/kln90b/LVars.ts) are available for animations.

-Please kep in mind, that the KLN 90B is currently in beta and a few details are subject to change until the first release.

 You are free to include the KLN 90B into your aircraft.
 If you do, write me a message. so I can include it in the list of aircraft that use the KLN 90B.
 If your aircraft is a payware aircraft, I would be happy to receive a copy.

 ## Contributors